smithy-lang/smithy-kotlin/codegen/smithy-kotlin-codegen/src/main/kotlin/software/amazon/smithy/kotlin/codegen/service/docs/GettingStarted.md

 ```

 ### Step 2: Create a New Kotlin Project
 Now, create a **new Kotlin project** where you will use the Smithy Kotlin service code generator.
+You can find a full example demo project [here](../../../../../../../../../../../../examples/service-codegen)

 From this point forward, **all steps apply to the new Kotlin project** you just created.